 According to the study, these mollusks can live up to 2 years.
 However, European species of the genus Acroluxus have a one-year life cycle.

-Are Detritus Worms Dangerous to Shrimp, Fish, and Snails?
+Are Freshwater Limpets Dangerous to Shrimp, Fish, and Snails?

 On the contrary, in some cases, they will serve as a healthy food source.